-Sepior’s ThresholdSig secure wallet and transaction (SWAT) technology is the new gold standard for cryptocurrency wallet security.
+Sepior’s ThresholdSig secure wallet and transaction technology is the new gold standard for cryptocurrency wallet security.
 Using the latest threshold cryptographic techniques, including multiparty computation (MPC), Sepior™ ThresholdSig delivers the highest online wallet security available, with the lowest upfront and lifecycle costs, and the lowest operational complexity.

 Crypto Wallet Client SDKs: Providing Threshold Key Management System (TKMS) libraries used by Java, Android (Java), and iOS (Swift) devices

 Crypto Wallet Service: providing TKMS service for exchange and custodial service providers

 ThresholdSig - Setting New Standards For Wallet Security

 Threshold signatures (ThresholdSig) implemented with MPC provides higher security, privacy, and availability than MultiSig, with the operational simplicity and blockchain efficiency benefits of a single signature.
 Shares of a single key are generated on the devices of multiple approving parties, rather than generating then distributing multiple keys as with MultiSig.
 Only m (a user defined threshold) of n (number of MPC configured parties) key shares are required to authorize a transaction, enabling secure transactions even if one or possibly more parties are unavailable.
 Distributed processing using MPC signs for the transaction, without ever producing a whole key on any device, at any time.
 The non-existence of a whole key mitigates the risk of theft, and the off-chain policy attributes of ThresholdSig yield tremendous operational benefits.

 Maximum Security, With Minimum Transaction Fees